cosmos/cosmos-sdk/docs/spec/ibc/optimizations.md

 ([Back to table of contents](README.md#contents))

 The above sections describe a secure messaging protocol that can handle all normal situations between two blockchains.
 All messages are processed exactly once and in order, and applications can guarantee invariants over their combined state on both chains.
 IBC can be further extended and optimized to provide additional guarantees and minimize costs on the underlying blockchains.
-We detail two extensions: packet timeouts, and packet cleanup.
+We detail two extensions: packet timeouts and packet cleanup.

 ### 4.1 Timeouts